danb-cws/giphyvision/README.md

 Objective: use device camera to take a picture of an object etc, submit to Cloud Vision which will return a description, this will be passed to Giphy which returns a... gif

-An image is passed as base64 data to a service on Heroku, the code for which looks like:
+An image is passed as base64 data to a service on Heroku, the code for which is in a separate repo but looks like:

 	const http = require('http');
 	const gcloud = require('google-cloud')({